raylutz/audit-engine-docsite/docs/about/privacy.md

 **C. Personal Information We May Receive from Third Parties**

-We may collect additional Personal Information about you from third-party websites, social media platforms, such as, but not limited, to Facebook, Twitter, Instagram, SnapChat **(“Social Media Platforms”)**, third party data providers, and sources providing publicly-available Personal information (e.g., from the U.S. postal service) for the purposes described in Section 3 below.
+We may collect additional Personal Information about you from third-party websites, social media platforms, such as, but not limited, to Facebook, X (Twitter), Instagram, SnapChat **(“Social Media Platforms”)**, third party data providers, and sources providing publicly-available Personal information (e.g., from the U.S. postal service) for the purposes described in Section 3 below.

 Personal Information we may access from Social Media Platforms may include, but is not limited to: